Research Interests

 My primary research background is in quantum field theories which has applications to a broad range of physics from high energy physics to material science.

-Most of my previous work was on quantum field theories on non-commutative spaces and matrix models.
-Both areas are closely related, and deal with physics beyond the Standard Model by providing a mathematical framework aiming at combining quantum field theory and gravity.
+Most of my earlier work was on quantum field theories on non-commutative spaces and matrix models.
+Both areas are closely related, and deal with physics beyond the Standard Model by providing a mathematical framework aiming at combining quantum field theory and gravity (i.e. ``quantum gravity'').
 Additionally, non-commutative quantum field theory methods may have applications to other topics in physics such as the Quantum Hall Effect.

 • Dislocations in Metals and Metal Plasticity